Liability for Youth Concussions

 Contact a Dedicated Philadelphia Personal Injury Attorney Today

 Although many schools across the state carefully implement these policies, some unfortunately, do not.
 In these cases, parents of an injured child may be able to hold the negligent parties responsible and collect damages to cover the cost of medical bills, pain and suffering, and other related costs.
-At The Law Offices of Michael T. Van Der Veen, we are dedicated to helping our clients find peace of mind by aggressively representing their interests.
+At van der Veen, O’Neill, Hartshorn, and Levin, we are dedicated to helping our clients find peace of mind by aggressively representing their interests.
 If your child suffered a concussion during a sport and you were not warned of the risks, please call 215-546-1000 to schedule a free consultation.